matgat/lltool/readme.md

 If the external libraries are stored in a different encoding, their content will be embedded respecting the original project file encoding.
+> [!NOTE]
-This operation has a strong guarantee: in case of ordinary runtime errors the filesystem is left in the same state as before the invocation.
+> This operation has a strong guarantee: in case of ordinary runtime errors
+> the filesystem is left in the same state as before the invocation.

 The supported project formats are: